Dynamic pricing: how to maintainOmnichannel consistency?

 Monitoring & alerting (deviations, anomalies, outliers)

-Deploy a permanent monitoring dashboard.
-It identifies crazy prices or typing errors.
-This prevents you from inadvertently selling at a loss.
-Automated vigilance saves your margins every single day without exception.
+Set up a real-time monitoring dashboard.
+It flags exorbitant prices or data entry errors.
+This helps you avoid accidentally selling at a loss.
+Automated monitoring protects your profit margins every single day.

 Process & governance: the key to healthy dynamic pricing

-The tool is not everything; human rules are needed to arbitrate.
+The tool isn't everything; human judgment is needed to make the final call.

 Approval workflows (who approves what)